-Since the modelling work was undertaken, further monitoring has been undertaken at a number of locations along the A35.
-This monitoring suggests that concentrations are reducing, however, there are still exceedances at properties to the west of the village centre, where the road is on a gradient and there are properties very close to the road.
+Since the modelling work, further monitoring has been carried out at several locations along the A35.
+This monitoring suggests that concentrations are reducing, however, there are still concentrations that exceed the objective at properties to the west of the village centre, where the road is on a gradient and there are properties very close to the road.

 Table 1 shows the monitored data for diffusion tube sites in Chideock between 2013 and 2020.
-The current data suggest that exceedances of the annual mean NO2 objective are now confined to diffusion tubes 727 (Whitecroft) and N14 (Hill House).
+The current data suggest that exceeding concentrations of the annual mean nitrogen dioxide objective are now confined to diffusion tubes 727 (Whitecroft) and N14 (Hill House).
 It should be noted that 2020 data should be treated as indicative as they have been adjusted using the 2019 bias adjustment factor.
-2020 data also will not be representative due to reductions in travel in 2020 because of restrictions put in place for the Covid 19 pandemic.
+2020 data will not be representative due to reductions in travel in 2020 because of restrictions put in place for the Covid 19 pandemic.

-Table 1: Summary of Nitrogen Dioxide (NO2) Monitoring (2013-2020), Chideock (μg/m3)
+Table 1: Summary of nitrogen dioxide monitoring (2013-2020), Chideock (μg/m3)